 One does not become a monk overnight.
 The process that leads to becoming a life-long member of a monastery takes several years, and begins by contacting the vocation director.
 He guides men who are discerning a call to monastic life through the initial stages of inquiry, vocation visits, and the application process.
 If a man applies to the monastery and is accepted as a candidate, he will move into the monastery to enter the first step of his monastic formation: the postulancy.
 After completion of this first period of formation, the postulant may be accepted by the community into the next stage: the novitiate.
 After one year, a novice may profess simple vows as a Benedictine monk for three years.
 If at the end of these three years, the monk and the community feel that he is being called to life-long membership in the monastery, he may profess solemn (final) vows.

 Typically the postulancy at St. Bernard lasts six months and one is free to discontinue at any point.
-During this time, postulants have the opportunity for a sort of extended live-in experience.
+During this time, postulants have the opportunity for a sort of extended live-in experience of the monastery.
 The tradition at St. Bernard is for postulants to wear the monastic tunic, which is the first part of the Benedictine habit.
 Postulants have rooms inside the monastery and join the monks in their common life of prayer and work.
 Additionally, they receive instruction about monastic life through several classes and become oriented with the particular customs of St. Bernard Abbey.
 Like all the stages on the way to solemn profession, the postulancy is both a time for formation as well as continued discernment.
 If he so desires, a postulant may request to be admitted to the next step of formation: the novitiate.